 Wicket in Action is written by Martijn Dashorst and Eelco Hillenius and is published by Manning.
-The book is currently in the final stages of production and will soon be available as a hard copy.
-Early access to the manuscript is available from the publishers site.

 There are dozens of Java frameworks out there, but most of them require you to learn special coding techniques and new, often rigid, patterns of development.
 Wicket is different.
 As a component-based Web application framework, Wicket lets you build maintainable enterprise-grade web applications using the power of plain old Java objects (POJOs), HTML, Ajax, Spring, Hibernate and Maven.
 Wicket automatically manages state at the component level, which means no more awkward HTTPSession objects.
 Its elegant programming model enables you to write rich web applications quickly.